maildrop/DearImGui-with-IMM32/README.md

 ## widgetTest project

-Add ImGuiColorTextEdit to widgetTest and check the operation.
+Add [ImGuiColorTextEdit](https://github.com/BalazsJako/ImGuiColorTextEdit) to widgetTest and check the operation.
+Unfortunately, I needed to add a bit of code to set the position of the IME Window.
+[Forked](https://github.com/maildrop/ImGuiColorTextEdit) for this. [maildrop/ImGuiColorTextEdit](https://github.com/maildrop/ImGuiColorTextEdit)

 ![TextEditor](https://raw.githubusercontent.com/maildrop/DearImGui-with-IMM32/master/doc/ImGui-TextEditor-IMM-Candidate-List.png)